garrandall/popular-music-data/tracks/amnesia-shalamar.md

 Amnesia
 The way you made sweet love to me
 Oh, the price you pay for ecstasy
-Girl, don't you know what you're doin' to me, ooh
+Girl, don't you know what you're doin' to me, oh

 Amnesia
 The way you made sweet love to me